 Back to All Events

-Self-Paced Online: S-211 Fire Weather and Environment - Prescribed Fire Edition
+Self-Paced Online.
+S-211 Fire Weather - Prescribed Fire Edition

 Course Introduction:

-S-211: Fire Weather and Environment – Prescribed Fire Edition provides a practical foundation in fire weather principles to support safe and effective prescribed burning.
-Designed for fire practitioners, planners, and land stewards, this course focuses on interpreting weather conditions, predicting fire behavior, and making informed go/no-go decisions.
-Through clear examples and visual tools, students will build confidence in applying fire weather knowledge in real-world prescribed fire operations.
+S-211: Fire Weather and Environment – Prescribed Fire Edition provides a practical foundation in fire weather principles to support safe and effective prescribed fire planning and operations.
+Designed for fire practitioners, planners, and resource professionals, this course focuses on interpreting weather conditions, predicting fire behaviour, and making informed go/no-go decisions.
+Through clear examples and visual tools, students will build confidence in applying fire weather knowledge in prescribed.

 Learning Objectives: